claire-chan/document-scanner-javascript/README.md

 ## Custom Usage

-This section builds on the **Hello World** sample to demonstrate how to configure **DDS**, typically by adjusting the `DocumentScannerConfig` object.
+This section builds on the Hello World sample to demonstrate how to configure DDS, typically by adjusting the `DocumentScannerConfig` object.

 ### DocumentScannerConfig Overview

-`DocumentScannerConfig` is the primary configuration object for customizing **DDS**.
+`DocumentScannerConfig` is the primary configuration object for customizing DDS.
 It includes the following properties:

 1. `license`: The license key.
 2. `container`: The HTML container for the entire workflow.
 If not specified (like in the Hello World Sample), one is created automatically.
+3. `showCorrectionView`: Configures where or not to show `DocumentCorrectionView`.
+4. `showResultView`: Configures where or not to show `DocumentResultView`.
-3. `scannerViewConfig`: Configures the main scanner view with the following properties:
+5. `scannerViewConfig`: Configures the main scanner view with the following properties:
    1. `container`: The HTML container for the `DocumentScannerView`.
-   2. `templateFilePath`: Path to a Capture Vision template.
-Typically not needed as the default template is used.
-   3. `cameraEnhancerUIPath`: Path to the UI definition file (.html) for the `DocumentScannerView`.
+   2. `cameraEnhancerUIPath`: Path to the UI definition file (.html) for the `DocumentScannerView`.
-4. `correctionViewConfig`: Configures the document correction view.
+6. `correctionViewConfig`: Configures the document correction view.
    1. `container`: The HTML container for the `DocumentCorrectionView`.
    2. `toolbarButtonsConfig`: Configures the appearance and labels of the buttons for the `DocumentCorrectionView` UI.
-   4. `onFinish`: Handler called when the user clicks the "**Apply**" button.
+   3. `onFinish`: Handler called when the user clicks the "Apply" button.
-5. `resultViewConfig`: Configures the result view with the following properties:
+7. `resultViewConfig`: Configures the result view with the following properties:
    1. `container`: The HTML container for the `DocumentResultView`.
    2. `toolbarButtonsConfig`: Configures the appearance and labels of the buttons for the `DocumentResultView` UI.
-   3. `onDone`: Handler called when the user clicks the "**Done**" button.
+   3. `onDone`: Handler called when the user clicks the "Done" button.
-   4. `onUpload`: Handler called when the user clicks the "**Upload**" button.
+   4. `onUpload`: Handler called when the user clicks the "Upload" button.
-6. `utilizedTemplateNames`: Template names for detection and correction.
+8. `templateFilePath`: Path to a Capture Vision template.
 Typically not needed as the default template is used.
+9. `utilizedTemplateNames`: Template names for detection and correction.
+Typically not needed as the default template is used.
+10. `engineResourcePaths`: Paths to extra resources such as `.wasm` engine files

-We will discuss two main methods of customizing **DDS** with `DocumentScannerConfig`:
+We will discuss two main methods of customizing DDS with `DocumentScannerConfig`:

 1. **Workflow Customization**: Through container definitions.
 2. **View-Based Customization**: Through configuration objects.